AkashMondal0/Skylight-Web/README.md

 ## Features

-- User authentication with JWT and NextAuth.js
+- User authentication with JWT
 - Real time chat using Socket io
 - Image uploading feature
 - Share Photo with your friends